This guide provides a high-level overview of the major steps to complete a migration of an existing AdWords API app to Google Ads API.

 Plan your migration

 The Google Ads API and the AdWords API have been tested for concurrent usage within the same app.
-This allows you to migrate your app incrementally rather than all at once.
+This lets you migrate your app incrementally rather than all at once.

 For migration planning, there are two categories of tasks: overall migration components and per-service components.